-The proportion of children living with both parents decreased from 39% in 2002 to 35% in 2012.
+The proportion of children living with both parents decreased from 39% in 2002 to 35% in 2013.
 Thirty-nine percent of all children - more than seven million children - live with their mothers but not with their fathers.
 Only 3% of children live in households where their fathers are present and their mothers absent.
-Twenty-three percent do not have either of their biological parents living with them.
-This does not necessarily mean that they are orphaned: in most cases (81%), children without any co-resident parents have at least one parent who is alive but living elsewhere.
+Twenty-two percent do not have either of their biological parents living with them.
+This does not necessarily mean that they are orphaned: in most cases (83%), children without any co-resident parents have at least one parent who is alive but living elsewhere.

 There is some provincial variation in these patterns.
-In the Western Cape and Gauteng, the proportion of children living with both parents is significantly higher than the national average, with around half of children resident with both parents (56% and 53% respectively).
-Similarly, the number of children living with neither parent is low in these two provinces (8% and 12%).
-In contrast, over a third of children (35%) in the Eastern Cape live with neither parent.
-These patterns are consistent from 2002 to 2012.
+In the Western Cape and Gauteng, the proportion of children living with both parents is significantly higher than the national average, with around half of children resident with both parents (54% and 53% respectively).
+Similarly, the number of children living with neither parent is low in these two provinces (9% and 11%).
+In contrast, over a third of children (34%) in the Eastern Cape live with neither parent.
+These patterns are consistent from 2002 to 2013.

-Children in the poorest 20% of households are least likely to live with both parents: only 18% have both parents living with them, compared with 78% of children in the least-poor 20% of households.
+Children in the poorest 20% of households are least likely to live with both parents: only 19% have both parents living with them, compared with 73% of children in the least-poor 20% of households.

-Less than one third (29%) of African children live with both their parents, while the vast majority of Indian and White children (79% and 78% respectively) are resident with both biological parents.
-Just over a quarter (26%) of all African children do not live with either parent and a further 42% of African children live with their mothers but without their fathers.
+Less than one third (29%) of African children live with both their parents, while the vast majority of Indian and White children (84% and 77% respectively) are resident with both biological parents.
+A quarter of all African children do not live with either parent and a further 42% of African children live with their mothers but without their fathers.
 These figures are striking for the way in which they suggest the limited presence of biological fathers in the domestic lives of large numbers of African children.

 Younger children are more likely than older children to have coresident mothers while older children are more likely to be living with neither parent.
-While 8% of children under two years were not resident with either parent in 2012, this situation applied to a quarter of children aged 7-9 years, and to 30% of children aged 12-17 years.
-Overall, 18% of children aged 0-9 years were not resident with their biological parents in 2012.
+While over 80% of children aged 0 - 9 years were resident with at least one parent, just over half of young people in the 20 - 24 age group still live with at least one of their parents.